 The French don’t have a strong immigrant culture, with many preferring to stay within the borders of their own country.
 Much like Australia or America, they too have it all.
 From superb beaches, stunning mountain ranges, dynamic, bustling cities, and a highly refined food and wine culture, the rest of the world doesn’t offer them much that they cannot get at home.

 Instead, they export culture.
-French anything is considered to the pinnacle of quality and craftsmanship and their way of life is the envy of the rest of us.
+French anything is considered to be the pinnacle of quality and craftsmanship and their way of life is the envy of the rest of us.
 Fresh bread every morning, coffee and pastries all day long, and drinking world-class wine late into the evenings.
 We aspire to do it how they do it in France.

 As a result, the Aussie French scene isn’t as big as, say, our Italian or Chinese offerings.
-That seems to be changing though, as a spate of new openings across the city appear to be setting us up for a bit of a Francophile revival.
+That seems to be changing though, as a spate of new openings across the city appears to be setting us up for a bit of a Francophile revival.
 From crepes to steak frites, escargot and coq au vin, Sydney’s French expats and French-inspired chefs have brought us the best of what the country has to offer and we’re here to lap it all up.

 These are the best French restaurants in Sydney right now.

-First up we have one of Sydney’s newest openings.
 Porcine is named after the French word for “pig-like” and, as you might have guessed, pork is the name of the game here.
 Owner and head chef Nicholas Hill and Harry Levy have converted the old Micky’s cafe on Oxford Street into a swanky wood-panelled affair, and, with their stripes earned at hatted and Michelin Star restaurants in Sydney and London, it’s clear they mean business.

 Each fortnight an entire pig is delivered to the restaurant and every single part of it is used to create ham, pork spreads, and, of course, pork chops.
 It’s a heavily carnivorous affair, though there are vegetarian options.
 The bistro offers BYO and is situated in prime position above P&V Paddington, a bottle shop peddling the best natural and minimal intervention wines around, so you’ve got plenty to choose from.
 Or have the team here recommend something from their strong selection of French tipples.